 \begin{theorem}[Characterization of \(\preccurlyeq_{ccx}\) by the Schur order] ~\\ The following statements are equivalent: \begin{enumerate}[(i)] \item \((Y,\XX) \preccurlyeq_{ccx} (Y',\XX')\) \item \(\eta_{Y|\XX}^v \prec_S \eta_{Y'|\XX'}^v\) for \(\lambda\)-almost all \(v\in (0,1)\). \end{enumerate} \end{theorem}

-\begin{remark} \begin{enumerate}[(a)] \item In our preliminary work \cite{Ansari-Rockel-2023,Ansari-LFT-2023}, we defined the so-called \emph{Schur order for conditional distributions} by Theorem \ref{thecharSchur}\eqref{thecharSchur2} to establish ordering results for Chatterjee's rank correlation in the setting of bivariate copula models.
-Here, we consider the conditional convex order, which is equivalent to the Schur order for conditional distributions but conceptually simpler. \item Global dependence orderings based on the Schur order in \eqref{defSchurfun} are also studied in \cite{Joe-1987,Scarsini-1990}.
+\begin{remark} \begin{enumerate}[(a)] \item In our preliminary work \cite{Ansari-Rockel-2023, Ansari-LFT-2023}, we introduced the so-called \emph{Schur order for conditional distributions} through the characterization in Theorem \ref{thecharSchur}\,\ref{thecharSchur2} and derived ordering results for Chatterjee’s rank correlation within bivariate copula models.
+In this paper, we consider the conditional convex order, which is equivalent to the Schur order for conditional distributions but conceptually simpler. \item Global dependence orderings based on the Schur order in \eqref{defSchurfun} are also studied in \cite{Joe-1987,Scarsini-1990}.
 In the first reference, densities are compared in the Schur order to analyze the strength of dependence \emph{within} multivariate distributions.
 The second reference studies so-called Lorentz curves (which are related to the Schur order) to compare likelihood ratios between probability measures with finite support.
 In contrast, in our approach, we compare conditional distribution functions and analyze the strength of dependence of \(Y\) on \(\XX\).
 Note that the definition of \(\preccurlyeq_{ccx}\) does not require assumptions like absolute continuity or distributions with finite support. \end{enumerate} \end{remark}

-In the following example, we determine the decreasing rearrangement of \(\eta_{Y|\XX}^v\) in \eqref{desetay} for bivariate Bernoulli distributions.
+To give a first illustration how to verify \(\preccurlyeq_{ccx}\) by Theorem \ref{thecharSchur}, we construct the decreasing rearrangement of \(\eta_{Y|\XX}^v\) in \eqref{desetay} for bivariate Bernoulli distributions.